dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Once you eliminate the impossible, whatever remains, no matter how improbable, must be the truth.
+  Often when you think you’re at the end of something, you’re at the beginning of something else.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1285 days)